A self-similar model of galaxy formation and dark halo relaxation: Results

 \subsubsection{Relaxation of dark halo due to galaxy}

 Next, we explore the relaxation response of dark matter halo to galaxy formation.
 As described in \secref{sec:methods-interplay}, we obtain this solution to self-similar collapse of dark matter halo co-evolving with self-similar gas accretion onto a galaxy by an iterative procedure.
 At each iteration, we compute the relaxation relation as described in \secref{sec:methods-relx-reln}, the relation between relaxation ratio, $r_f/r_i$ and mass ratio, $M_i/M_f$.
-We then continued iteration until this relaxation relation satisfies our convergence criterion, that the relative change in the relaxation relation is within $0.01$ for two consecutive iterations.
+We then continued iteration until this relaxation relation satisfies our convergence criterion, that the relative change in the relaxation ratio for $10^{-2}<r_f/r_{\smallfrown}<1$ (as shown in the right panel of \figref{fig:relx_reln}) is within $0.01$ for two consecutive iterations.
 Such converged solution for the mass profiles and the corresponding relaxation relation is shown in \figref{fig:relx_reln} in our model with the reference value of the parameters.
 By examining the mass profile ($M_d$) of dark matter that has co-evolved with a self-similar galaxy and contrasting it with the mass profile of dark matter collapse alone ($M_{\rm DMo}$) scaled by the cosmic dark matter fraction ($f_d \equiv 1-f_b$), we observe that the dark matter halo contracts in response to the galaxy's presence.

 In the context of quasi-adiabatic relaxation, as discussed in \secref{sec:methods-relx-reln}, the response of the dark matter mass profile to galaxy formation is characterized by changes in the total mass.
 This is attributed to the variations in the enclosed total mass within shells containing the same dark matter mass.
 The discrepancy in the enclosed total mass arises from the shift in baryonic mass, transitioning from the baryonic fraction of the total mass in the dark matter-only profile ($f_b \times M_{\rm DMo}$) to the gas mass profile ($M_g$) in the co-evolving system.
 By comparing these two curves in the left panel of \figref{fig:relx_reln}, a significant condensation of gas is evident, leading to $M_i/M_f < 1$ (refer to \secref{sec:methods-relx-reln} for detailed explanation).
 The corresponding relaxation relation depicted in the right panel of \figref{fig:relx_reln} supports this observation.
 While this relation deviates from the expectations of a standard adiabatic relaxation model, which predicts $r_f/r_i = M_i/M_f$, it exhibits a linear behavior closely resembling quasi-relaxation relations identified in full hydrodynamic simulations of cosmological volumes \cite{2023Velmani&Paranjape}.
 Additionally, a slight offset is noticeable, indicating that the relaxation ratio is less than unity even when the total mass ratio is unity.
 Similar behavior has been documented in previous full hydrodynamical simulations such as IllustrisTNG and EAGLE \cite{2023Velmani&Paranjape}.
 Nevertheless, it is essential to emphasize that, prior to making direct comparisons with such simulations, it is critical to integrate additional astrophysical processes, including but not limited to star formation and feedback, within this self-similar context.